 Sports Collisions

-High contact sports can also put you at greater risk for a PCL injury.
+High-contact sports can also put you at greater risk for a PCL injury.
 Athletes who play sports like football or soccer could tear the posterior cruciate ligament if they collide with another player and take a hard hit to the knee.
 Baseball and basketball players could also suffer a PCL injury if they land incorrectly from a jump or fall onto a bent knee.
 A sudden hit to the front of the knee can cause the knee to bend too far backward, which can overstretch or tear the posterior cruciate ligament.

 Slip & Fall

 Accidents happen, and a sudden slip or trip could lead to a painful injury that affects the ligaments in your knee.
-When you do not have enough time to brace yourself for a fall, you could land hard onto bent knees, which can send a jolt of pressure into the knee.
+When you do not have enough time to brace yourself for a fall, you could land hard on bent knees, which can send a jolt of pressure into the knee.
 You might trip while walking up some stairs and hit your knee on a hard surface.
 A fall down the stairs or tripping on an uneven surface could cause you to twist your knee outside of its typical forward motion and sprain or tear the PCL and other tissues that support the joint.

 Symptoms of a PCL Injury

-Symptoms of posterior cruciate ligament injuries can vary depending on the location and severity of the injury.
-The most common symptoms of a PCL injury include pain, swelling, and instability in the knee.
-Pain can range from mild to severe depending on whether you have suffered a mild sprain or a full tear of the PCL.
-A PCL injury can also occur along with injuries to other ligaments that support the knee, making your pain and discomfort worse.
 A sudden blow to the knee will typically result in bruising in the area, and you may notice redness and that the skin around your knee becomes warm to the touch.
 Swelling and inflammation of the knee can cause more pain and make it difficult for you to bend or straighten your knee.
 A moderate to severe PCL injury can cause difficulty walking or going down a flight of stairs.
 When your knee feels unstable, you might worry about putting too much weight on the knee.
-Because a PCL injury can cause you to restrict movement of your knee, you may notice an increase in stiffness and soreness in and around the knee.

 PCL Injury Treatments

-PCL Injury TreatmentsVisit your Atlanta doctor for a proper diagnosis of your PCL injury and learn more about the extent of the damage.
+Visit your Atlanta doctor for a proper diagnosis of your PCL injury and learn more about the extent of the damage.
 Your doctor will likely perform a physical examination of the knee and test your range of motion.
-They will want to hear about what symptoms you have been experiencing and what movements or activities have made your symptoms better or worse.
+They will want to hear about what symptoms you have been experiencing and what movements or activities have made your PCL tear symptoms better or worse.
 Diagnostic imaging tests like X-rays or CT scans can also help to confirm a PCL injury and rule out other potential injuries with similar symptoms.
 Once your doctor has confirmed a PCL injury, they will talk to you about your options for treatment.
 These are three examples of PCL injury treatments you may experience.

 Self-Care